tcltk/tcllib/embedded/md/tcllib/files/modules/cmdline/cmdline.md

     This command returns the "sanitized" version of *argv0*\.
 It will strip off the leading path and removes the extension "\.bin"\.
-The latter is used by the pro\-apps because they must be wrapped by a shell script\.
+The latter is used by the TclPro applications because they must be wrapped by a shell script\.

 ## <a name='subsection1'></a>Error Codes